 - English Language: This section is all about the vocabulary and grammar questions.

-To explore the SBI PO Exam Pattern, check at the linked article.
+To explore the SBI PO Syllabus, check at the linked article.

 Hence in the Preliminary exam, there is no requirement of consulting Economics books, as these three sections are not linked with the Economics paper in any way.